CanCLID/ToJyutping/README.md

 # License

-Source code is distributed under MIT license.
+This repository is distributed under MIT license.

-Dictionary data follows the original license.
+Dictionary data is taken from [rime/rime-cantonese](https://github.com/rime/rime-cantonese), which is licensed under a Creative Commons Attribution 4.0 International License.